-In our last blog, How to Prepare for Your Urology Appointment, we briefly discussed some of the common tests that one may experience at their appointment with a urologic doctor.
-Most appointments consist of a physical exam, and other possible blood tests and imaging techniques depending on the reason for the visit.
+Most appointments consist of a physical exam and other possible blood tests and imaging techniques, depending on the reason for the visit.
 Urologic tests are not just limited to blood tests.
 In some cases, urine tests or other analyses may become necessary.
-In this blog, we wanted to explain the other types of urologic tests and how they can help diagnose urologic problems.
+Here at Alliance Urology, we want to delve into the other types of urologic tests and how they can help diagnose urologic problems.

 Similar to physical exams administered by other doctors, this exam is typical with most visits to the urologist’s office.
 In a physical exam conducted by a urologist, you can expect an examination of whatever is causing the issue, whether it be the urinary tract, the testicles, or the penis.